Comparison

 Conclusion

-The data from 2026 is clear: while two-thirds of organizations experiment with AI agents, fewer than one in four reach production.
+While two-thirds of enterprise organizations experiment with AI agents, fewer than one in ten Ai projects reach production.
 Quality and reliability are the primary barriers.
-Custom development means independently solving the exact problems that prevent most organizations from succeeding - a multi-month, high-risk undertaking requiring specialized expertise and substantial investment.
+Custom code development of AI agentic automation is a multi-month undertaking requiring specialized expertise, substantial investment, and still results in these high project failure rates.

-Thunk.AI addresses the production gap directly by delivering 97.3% Hi-Fi reliability as a platform guarantee, enabling business users to create production-ready agents in hours.
-For the majority of enterprises whose goal is AI transformation - automating workflows, empowering domain experts, and scaling AI adoption organization-wide - the platform approach delivers immediate value while avoiding the costs, risks, and timeline delays of custom development.
+Thunk.AI addresses the production gap directly by implementing AI reliability as a core platform design feature, enabling business users to create production-ready agents in weeks.
+For the majority of enterprises whose goal is AI transformation - automating workflows, empowering domain experts, and scaling AI adoption organization-wide - this platform approach delivers immediate value while avoiding the costs, risks, and timeline delays of custom development.